 Produced by Money Pit Media, a division of Squeaky Door Productions, Inc., The Money Pit it includes a website with thousands of posts, podcasts and videos dedicated to home improvement, remodeling and décor.
 We produce four podcasts and the nation’s largest syndicated, call-in radio show dedicated to home decor and home improvement projects.

 The nationally syndicated show has been named among “America’s 100 Most Important Radio Shows” by Talkers Magazine, and once even gained notoriety as answer to a question on the iconic television show JEOPARDY.
 It’s been on the air for twenty years and is now carried on over 350 radio affiliates across the nation, in addition to their popular podcast.

-Hosted by home improvement influencers Tom Kraeutler and Leslie Segrete, and supported by a dedicated team of talented producers, writers and videographers – all with a passion for home improvement and fabulous design.
+Hosted by home improvement influencers Tom Kraeutler and Leslie Segrete, are supported by a dedicated team of talented producers, writers and videographers – all with a passion for home improvement and fabulous design.
 Their combined experience and expertise allow them to offer tips, answers, ideas and inspiration for décor, repair or remodeling projects virtually anywhere in the home.

 Tom is the Founder, Host and Chief Home Improvement Evangelist of The Money Pit.
 He is a hands-on home improvement broadcast journalist and the kind of guy homeowners want to call at midnight when their basement floods.
 He first earned his home improvement stripes as a professional home inspector, amassing over 20 years’ experience learning how houses are put together, and how they fall apart!